 If you go further west (and you have lots of time), you can go to the historic Point Vicente Lighthouse, built in 1926.
 The lighthouse is usually closed except for certain limited times though.

 If you have limited time though, just go to the trails that run East to the caves.
-You’ll walk through the resort, pass the swimming pools, then go through the private Terranea beach area to reach the caves.
+You’ll walk through the resort, past the swimming pools, then go through the private Terranea beach area to reach the caves.
 If you’re adventurous, you can climb on the rocks to get into the cave area, but you might get wet!
 But isn’t that part of the fun?

 The Bottom Line